 Launched on May 31, 2008.
 JEM is Japan’s first manned facility, which can hold four astronauts performing experiments.
 JEM consists of the experiment facilities (Pressurized Module and Exposed Facility), the logistics modules attached to each facility, and a Remote Manipulator System for handling experiments.
 The Pressurized Module is the central part of JEM and is the size of a large school bus.
 It contains 10 experiment racks primarily used to study microgravity.

-Japan’s HTV is a space vehicle that is used to transport up to six tons of food, clothing and equipment to the ISS.
-After a delivery of supplies, the HTV will return to Earth carrying waste materials like used clothing that are burned up in the atmosphere upon re-entry.
-The HTV will be launched by the H-IIB launch vehicle, which is still under development.
+The first 6 Lithium-ion batteries and Adapter Plates were integrated and installed on the Japanese External Pallet in June 2016, in preparation for an October 2016 launch on the Japanese H-II Transfer Vehicle (HTV).
+The HTV is a space vehicle that is used to transport up to six tons of food, clothing and equipment to the ISS.
+After a delivery of supplies, the HTV returns to Earth carrying waste materials like used clothing and batteries that are burned up in the atmosphere upon re-entry.
+The HTV is launched by the H-IIB launch vehicle.